Responding to Student feedback

 Better time management of the session

-- In 2012, the PASS team of facilitators will work together to better structure each session.
-The 2012 training of new PASS facilitators will emphasise the importance of having a clear agenda for each session.
+- Since 2012, the PASS team of facilitators work together to better structure each session.
+Training of new PASS facilitators will emphasise the importance of having a clear agenda and learning outcomes for each session.

 Provide more answers/sheets/summaries